hoangsonww/Mongo-Redis-RabbitMQ-ELK-Stack/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+Feel free to use this project for your own learning purposes or as a reference for your own projects!

 ## Author

 - **Son Nguyen** - [GitHub](https://github.com/hoangsonww)